TomasOrtega/federated/README.md

     Learning](https://arxiv.org/abs/2206.09262) for personalization.
 *   [How to DP-fy ML: A Practical Guide to Machine Learning with Differential Privacy](https://arxiv.org/abs/2303.00654) for differential privacy.

+# Notes

+The config that worked for me is bazel-3.4.1, python3.9, and the following requirements: pip install tensorflow-federated==0.70.0 pip install tensorflow[and-cuda]